SharePoint/sp-dev-docs/docs/solution-guidance/customize-onedrive-for-business-sites.md

 In Office 365 there is no centralized event raised, which we could attach our custom code to when OD4B site is created.
 This means that we need to think about alternative solutions, which is quite common with app model approaches.
 Do not get stuck on old models, think about how to achieve same end result using new APIs and technologies.
 From pure requirement perspective, it does not really matter how we apply the customizations to the sites, as long as they are applied, since business requirement is not to use feature stapling, it’s about applying needed customizations using whatever supported technical mechanism.

-# Different options for applying customizations #
+## Options for applying customizations

 In practice we do have four different mechanisms to apply centralized customizations to OD4B sites in the Office 365.
 You could also consider manual option as the fifth one, but in the case of having hundreds or thousands of OD4B sites, using manual options is not really a realistic option.
 Here’s the different options we have.